smcv/vectis/README.md

 Requirements
 ------------

+* At build/install time:
+  - GNU autoconf, automake, make
+  - python3

 * In the host system:
   - autopkgtest (for autopkgtest-virt-qemu)
   - devscripts (for mergechanges)
   - python3
-  - qemu-system (or qemu-system-* for the appropriate architecture)
+  - qemu-system (or qemu-system-whatever for the appropriate architecture)
   - qemu-utils
   - lots of RAM, to be able to do the entire build in a tmpfs